WISDEM/dakota_driver/README.txt

 To view the Sphinx documentation for this distribution, type:

 plugin docs dakota_driver
+# INSTALL

-This can be installed using `plugin install` in an openmdao environment after the succesful installation of pyDAKOTA
+This can be installed using `plugin install` or `python setup.py install` in an openmdao environment after the succesful installation of pyDAKOTA

 import driver using:
     from dakota_driver.driver import pydakdriver

-example usage:
+#example usage:
     dakDriver = pydakdriver()
     dakDriver.UQ()
     dakDriver.samples = 50